Skip to content

 Context Menu - [Project Path/src/suite/suite-name/modules]: Zova Create/Module

-Enter the module name according to the prompt, such as test-home, and the VSCode extension will automatically create the code skeleton of the module
+Enter the module name according to the prompt, such as demo-student, and the VSCode extension will automatically create the code skeleton of the module

 Released under the MIT License.